Constelación de Leo

 The Nemean Lion was the offspring of Typhon and Echidna.
 You need to know who these two were to understand the scale of the problem.

-Typhon and Echidna Greek mythology monsters parents of the Nemean Lion - ASTRONOMIKA TV
+Typhon and Echidna, parents of the Nemean Lion in Greek mythology, Leo constellation - ASTRONOMIKA TV

-Typhon and Echidna: the only being that made Zeus flee, and the most beautiful and lethal woman in the Greek universe.
+Typhon and Echidna: the only being that made Zeus flee, and the most beautiful and most lethal woman in the Greek universe.
 Their offspring populated the nightmares of an entire civilization.
+Credit: GP Cassini / ASTRONOMIKA TV

-Typhon was the most terrifying being that had ever existed in the Greek universe.
-Son of Gaia, the Earth itself, and Tartarus, the deepest abyss of the underworld, he was born as a cosmic act of revenge against the Olympian gods.
-His body was so enormous his shoulders touched the stars.
-He had a hundred serpent heads, each with its own voice, and from their mouths came simultaneously the roar of a lion, the bark of a dog, the hiss of a snake, and a sound no ancient text ever managed to describe properly.
+Typhon was the most fearsome being that had ever existed in the Greek universe.
+Son of Gaia, the Earth itself, and Tartarus, the deepest abyss of the underworld, he was born as a cosmic revenge against the Olympian gods.
+His body was so enormous that his shoulders touched the stars.
+He had a hundred serpent heads, each with its own voice, and from his mouths came simultaneously the roar of a lion, the bark of a dog, the hiss of a snake, and a sound that no ancient text could describe well.
 When he first appeared, the gods of Olympus, including Zeus, fled in terror to Egypt and disguised themselves as animals to hide.
 The king of the gods needed three attempts to finally defeat Typhon.
-He buried him under Mount Etna, where according to the Greeks he still lies, and earthquakes are his movements.
+He buried him under Mount Etna, where according to the Greeks he still is, and earthquakes are his movements.

 Echidna was different, but no less terrifying.
 From the waist up she was a woman of extraordinary beauty: pale skin, black hair, dark eyes.
 From the waist down she was a colossal serpent.
-Immortal and indestructible, she lived in a cave at the edge of the world and fed on humans.
+Immortal and indestructible, she lived in a cave at the ends of the world and fed on humans.
 The gods never killed her.
-They simply decided not to get involved.
+They simply decided not to get involved with her.

 How did they meet?
-The texts don’t offer an elaborate love story, and it makes sense: they were the only two beings in the universe that the other couldn’t frighten.
-Typhon, before whom Zeus fled, and Echidna, whom the gods preferred to ignore, found each other at the margins of the known world and recognized one another.
+The texts offer no elaborate love story, and it makes sense: they were the only two beings in the universe that the other could not frighten.
+Typhon, before whom Zeus fled, and Echidna, whom the gods preferred to ignore, met at the margins of the known world and recognized each other.
 Two absolutes that needed no explanation.
-From that union were born, among others, the Hydra, Cerberus, the Chimera, the Sphinx, and the Nemean Lion.
+From that union came, among others, the Lernaean Hydra, Cerberus, the Chimera, the Sphinx, and the Nemean Lion.

-Hercules strangling the Nemean Lion with bare hands inside the cave - ASTRONOMIKA TV
+Hercules strangling the Nemean Lion with bare hands in the cave, myth of the Leo constellation - ASTRONOMIKA TV

-No bow.
-No sword.
-Nothing that works.
+No bows.
+No swords.
+Nothing that would do any good.
 Just two arms and the decision not to let go.
+Credit: GP Cassini / ASTRONOMIKA TV

-The arrows bounced off.
+The arrows bounced.
 The club was useless.
-Hercules chased the Lion to its cave, blocked one entrance with rocks, entered through the one he left open, and in the darkness, with no weapons that could help him, did the only thing he had left: he grabbed it with his hands.
-He pinned it down.
+Hercules chased the Lion to its cave, blocked one of the entrances with rocks, entered through the one he left open, and in the darkness, with no weapons that would serve him, did the only thing he had left: he grabbed it with his hands.
+He immobilized it.
 He strangled it.

-But the problem wasn’t over.
-Hercules needed the skin as a trophy and no blade could cut it.
+But the problem was not over.
+Hercules needed the hide as a trophy and no knife could cut it.
 The solution came from the goddess Athena, who suggested the obvious once you think about it: use the Lion’s own claws.
-If nothing external can cut that skin, something internal can.
-Hercules used the animal’s claws to skin it.
+If nothing external can cut that hide, something internal can.
+Hercules used the animal’s own claws to skin it.

-Hercules wearing the Nemean Lion skin as armor at dawn - ASTRONOMIKA TV
+Hercules wearing the Nemean Lion skin as armor, symbol of the Leo constellation - ASTRONOMIKA TV

-The Nemean Lion’s pelt became his armor.
-The same hide that made the Lion invincible now protected the man who had killed it.
-From that day forward, Hercules never appears in Greek art without it.
+The skin of the Nemean Lion became his armor.
+The same hide that had made it invincible now protected the man who had killed it.
+From that day on, Hercules never appears in Greek art without it.
+Credit: GP Cassini / ASTRONOMIKA TV

-The Nemean Lion’s pelt became his armor.
+The skin of the Nemean Lion became his armor.
 The same hide that had made it invincible now protected the man who had killed it.
-From that day on, Hercules appears in every Greek representation with that pelt over his shoulders: a permanent reminder that his first labor wasn’t just about killing a monster.
-It was about learning to use the enemy’s own tools.
+From that day on, Hercules appears in every Greek representation with that skin over his shoulders: a permanent reminder that his first labor was not just killing a monster.
+It was learning to use the enemy’s own tools.

-Eurystheus, when he saw Hercules return with the skin, hid inside a bronze jar in terror.
+Eurystheus, when he saw Hercules return with the hide, locked himself in a bronze jar from fright.
 Eleven labors still lay ahead.

-In Greek mythology the original name is Heracles.
+In Greek mythology, the original name is Heracles.
 Hercules is the Roman version.
-Both names refer to the same hero; we use Hercules throughout because it’s the name most readers recognize.
+Both names refer to the same hero; in this article we use Hercules because it is the name most people know.

-The same stars the Greeks placed in the sky to immortalize this story were seen by cultures that had never heard of Hercules, never heard of Typhon, and had absolutely no interest in a Lion.
+The same stars that the Greeks placed in the sky to immortalize this story were seen by other cultures that did not know Hercules, did not know Typhon, and had no interest in a Lion.
 What they saw was completely different.

 ✦ ✦ ✦

-Leo constellation complete with Lion figure and ecliptic line in Sky Guide app - ASTRONOMIKA TV
+Leo constellation complete with Lion figure and ecliptic in Sky Guide App - ASTRONOMIKA TV

-The Leo constellation with its figure overlay and the golden ecliptic line crossing it.
+The complete Leo constellation with its figure overlaid and the golden ecliptic line crossing it.
 Leo is one of the few constellations that actually looks like what it claims to be.
-Screenshot: Sky Guide App
+Capture: Sky Guide App

-The Greeks weren’t the only ones who looked toward Leo and saw something extraordinary.
-Thousands of miles away, unaware of each other’s existence, other cultures looked at exactly the same stars and saw completely different things.
-None of those versions is more correct than the others.
-Each one says something profound about the culture that created it.
+The Greeks were not the only ones to look toward Leo and see something extraordinary.
+Thousands of kilometers away, not knowing the others existed, other cultures looked at exactly the same stars and saw completely different things.
+No version is more correct than the others.
+All of them say something profound about the culture that invented them.

-Egypt: the goddess who almost wiped out humanity (and ended up as the goddess of love)
+Egypt: the goddess who almost ended humanity (and became the goddess of love)

-To understand Sekhmet you first need to understand Ra, because without Ra the story makes no sense.
+To understand Sekhmet you first have to understand Ra, because without Ra the story makes no sense.

-Ra was the sun god of ancient Egypt, which in a civilization literally built around the rhythm of the sun meant he was the most important god of all.
+Ra was the sun god of ancient Egypt, which in a civilization built literally on the rhythm of the sun meant he was the most important god of all.
 Everything revolved around him: the calendar, agriculture, the legitimacy of the pharaoh, life itself.
-Ra wasn’t an abstract character; the Egyptians imagined him as an elderly man who crossed the sky in a solar boat during the day and sailed through the underworld at night, fighting demonic serpents so the sun could rise again each morning.
-Every single day.
+Ra was not an abstract character; the Egyptians imagined him as an elderly man crossing the sky in a solar barque during the day and navigating the underworld at night, fighting demonic serpents so the sun could rise again each morning.
+Every day.
 Without fail.
 For millennia.

 The problem was that Ra was aging.
 And humanity knew it.

-People started to murmur.
+Humans began to murmur.
 First quietly, then louder.
-That Ra wasn’t what he used to be.
-That maybe it was time for someone else to take control.
-Human arrogance was reaching a level Ra couldn’t ignore.
+That Ra was no longer what he had been.
+That perhaps it was time for someone else to take control.
+Human arrogance was reaching a level Ra could not ignore.

 So Ra made a decision.
-He summoned his eye, his direct extension into the world, and sent it to teach humanity a lesson.
+He summoned his eye, his direct extension in the world, and sent it to teach humanity a lesson.

 That eye was Sekhmet.

-Sekhmet Egyptian lioness goddess destroying humanity with burning fields behind her - ASTRONOMIKA TV
+Sekhmet Egyptian lioness goddess destroying humanity, Egyptian version of the Leo constellation - ASTRONOMIKA TV

-Sekhmet didn’t come to teach a lesson.
+Sekhmet did not come to teach a lesson.
 She came to finish everything.
 Ra asked for a punishment; she understood extermination.
+Credit: GP Cassini / ASTRONOMIKA TV

-Sekhmet, whose name in ancient Egyptian means simply “the powerful one,” was a goddess with the head of a lioness and the body of a woman.
-Protector of the pharaoh in battle, goddess of both war and medicine at the same time, because in Egyptian thinking whoever can destroy can also heal.
+Sekhmet, whose name in ancient Egyptian means “the powerful one,” was a goddess with a lioness head and a woman’s body.
+Protector of the pharaoh in battle, mistress of war and medicine at the same time, because in Egyptian thought whoever can destroy can also heal.
 When Ra called her, Sekhmet asked no questions.
-She was a warrior goddess; questions weren’t her style.
+She was a war goddess; questions were not her style.

-She came down to Earth and started killing.
+She descended to Earth and began to kill.

 Ra had asked for a lesson.
 Sekhmet understood extermination.

-The slaughter was so efficient and so enthusiastic that Ra, watching from above, grew terrified of what he had unleashed.
+The massacre was so efficient and so enthusiastic that Ra, watching from above, was frightened by what he had unleashed.
 Humanity was disappearing.
-Sekhmet was no longer killing on orders; she was killing for the pure pleasure of the hunt, in a trance of violence no words could pull her out of.
+Sekhmet was no longer killing on orders; she was killing for the pure pleasure of the hunt, in a trance of violence from which there was no way to pull her with words.
 Ra tried to stop her.
-Sekhmet didn’t listen.
+Sekhmet did not listen.

-The problem was that no god could simply attack another god to stop them, especially if that god was his own daughter and his direct extension into the world.
+The problem was that no god could simply attack another god to stop them, especially if that god was his own daughter and his direct extension in the world.
 Ra needed another plan.

-The solution was ridiculous, brilliant, and completely Egyptian: brew beer.
-Seven thousand jars of beer mixed with red ochre to give it the exact color of blood.
-They poured it over the fields where Sekhmet was going to hunt that night.
+The solution was ridiculous, brilliant, and completely Egyptian: make beer.
+Seven thousand jars of beer mixed with red ochre so it would have the exact color of blood.
+They poured them over the fields where Sekhmet was going to hunt that night.

-Sekhmet lioness goddess drinking the red beer that stops her from destroying humanity - ASTRONOMIKA TV
+Sekhmet lioness goddess drinking the seven thousand red beer jars that saved humanity - ASTRONOMIKA TV

-Sekhmet arrived, saw what she thought was a field flooded with blood, and drank.
+Sekhmet arrived, saw what she believed was a field flooded with blood, and drank.
 All of it.
 Seven thousand jars.

 She fell into a drunken sleep, woke up transformed, and humanity survived.

-What happened next is the twist nobody sees coming: the same goddess who almost destroyed all of humanity became Hathor, goddess of love, music, joy, and fertility.
-In some versions it’s a gradual transformation of character: Sekhmet, satisfied and at peace, discovers a side of herself that war had never allowed her to express.
-In others, Sekhmet and Hathor are two aspects of the same divinity, two sides of a coin the Egyptians understood perfectly: the same force that destroys can create.
+What happened next is the twist nobody expects: the same goddess who almost destroyed all of humanity became Hathor, the goddess of love, music, joy, and fertility.
+In some versions it is a gradual transformation of character: Sekhmet, sated and at peace, discovers a side of herself that war had never allowed her to express.
+In others, Sekhmet and Hathor are two aspects of the same divinity, two sides of a coin that the Egyptians understood perfectly: the same force that destroys can create.

-Hathor Egyptian goddess of love with solar horns lotus flowers and the Nile in background - ASTRONOMIKA TV
+Hathor Egyptian goddess of love with solar horns and lotus flowers, transformation of Sekhmet - ASTRONOMIKA TV

-Hathor was depicted with solar horns and a sun disk between them, presided over banquets, protected women in childbirth, and received the dead in the afterlife with bread and beer.
-Which, as it turns out, is also what saved humanity from her previous self.
+Hathor was depicted with solar horns and a solar disk between them, presided over banquets, protected women in childbirth, and received the dead in the afterlife with bread and beer.
+Which also happens to be what saved humanity from her previous version.

-The contrast with the Greek story couldn’t be more perfect.
+The contrast with the Greek story could not be more perfect.
 In Greece, the hero kills the Lion.
-In Egypt, the Lion is the goddess, and she almost killed everyone.
-Then she becomes the goddess of love.
-Hercules never had that kind of character arc.
+In Egypt, the Lion is the goddess, and she almost kills everyone.
+And then becomes the goddess of love.
+Hercules never had that kind of narrative arc.

 The Maya: the peccary and the humans who failed before us

-Before we talk about the peccary, it’s worth clarifying what it is, because it doesn’t come up much in everyday conversations outside of the Americas.
-The peccary (also called collared peccary or javelina) is an American mammal that looks like a wild pig with tusks, coarse fur, and a temperament that makes domestic pigs seem easygoing by comparison.
-If you’ve ever seen Pumba from The Lion King, picture him darker, grumpier, with more prominent tusks, and with absolutely no interest in making friends.
-That’s a peccary.
+Before talking about the peccary we need to clarify what it is, because it is not an animal that comes up much in everyday conversation outside the Americas.
+The peccary (also called the collared peccary or javelina depending on the region) is an American mammal that looks like a wild pig with tusks, thick fur, and a temperament that makes domestic pigs look docile by comparison.
+If you ever saw Pumbaa in The Lion King, imagine him darker, grumpier, with more prominent tusks and no interest in making friends.
+That is the peccary.

-Sacred Maya peccary in the underworld Xibalba surrounded by failed clay and wooden figures - ASTRONOMIKA TV
+The peccary in Xibalba surrounded by the failed Maya creation attempts, Mesoamerican version of Leo - ASTRONOMIKA TV

-The peccary in Xibalbá, surrounded by the remains of failed creation attempts.
-Not a symbol of power.
-A witness to everything that didn’t work before we existed.
+The peccary in Xibalba, surrounded by the remains of the failed creation attempts.
+It is not a symbol of power.
+It is the witness of everything that did not work before we existed.
+Credit: GP Cassini / ASTRONOMIKA TV

 The story comes from the Popol Vuh, the sacred text of the K’iche’ Maya of the Guatemalan highlands, which preserves a much older cosmogony.
-In it, the creator gods Tepeu and Gucumatz (the Feathered Serpent, a deity the Maya shared in essence with other Mesoamerican peoples; the Mexica called him Quetzalcóatl: half quetzal, the most sacred bird of the region, half cóatl, serpent, a creature that united sky and earth in one being and represented wisdom and creation) faced a problem anyone ambitious will recognize: they had built the entire universe, but they lacked someone to admire them.
+In it, the creator gods Tepeu and Gucumatz, the Feathered Serpent, a deity the Maya shared in essence with other Mesoamerican peoples (the Mexica called it Quetzalcoatl: half quetzal, the most sacred bird of the region, half coatl, serpent, a creature that united sky and earth in a single being), faced a problem that any ambitious person knows well: they had the entire universe built, but they lacked someone to admire them.
 Someone to say their names out loud.
 Without worship, the gods existed in silence.
-And existing in silence, for a Maya god, was almost the same as not existing.
+And to exist in silence, for a Maya god, was almost like not existing.

 The first attempt was animals.
 The gods filled the world with deer, birds, jaguars, serpents, and peccaries.
 They could move, eat, and reproduce.
-But they couldn’t speak.
-They couldn’t say the names of their creators.
+But they could not speak.
+They could not say the names of their creators.
 The gods asked them to speak and the animals responded with roars, squawks, and grunts.
 Failure.
-The animals were condemned to live in the wild and to serve as food for the next attempt.
+The animals were condemned to live in the wild and to be food for the next attempt.

 The second attempt was mud.
-The gods shaped a human figure from wet earth.
-It could speak, but its words made no sense.
+The gods shaped a human figure from damp earth.
+The figure could speak, but its words made no sense.
 It dissolved in water.
-It couldn’t walk straight, it crumbled, it had no memory.
-Like building a house out of wet sand.
+It could not walk straight, it crumbled, it had no memory.
+It was like building a house with wet sand.
 Failure.

-Three failed attempts to create humanity in the Maya Popol Vuh mud wood and maize - ASTRONOMIKA TV
+Three Maya creation attempts according to the Popol Vuh, mud wood and corn, Leo constellation - ASTRONOMIKA TV

 Three attempts, three failures.
-The mud figures dissolve, the wooden men are attacked by their own household objects, and in the background, bathed in golden light, the white and yellow maize that finally worked.
+The mud figures dissolve, the wooden men are attacked by their own utensils, and in the background, bathed in golden light, the white and yellow corn that finally worked.
+Credit: GP Cassini / ASTRONOMIKA TV

 The third attempt was wood.
-Wooden men could speak, walk, and reproduce.
+The wooden men could speak, walk, and reproduce.
 They populated the earth and had children.
 It seemed like it was working this time.
 But the wooden men had no soul.
-They didn’t remember their creators.
+They did not remember their creators.
 They felt no gratitude.
-They were functional but empty, like a machine that does everything it’s supposed to do without any understanding of why.
-The gods had enough and destroyed them.
+They were functional but empty, like a machine that does everything it is supposed to do but with no understanding of why.
+The gods grew fed up and destroyed them.
 They sent a rain of boiling resin.
 The animals the wooden men had mistreated rebelled against them.
-Their own household objects, the pots, the griddles, the grinding stones, rose up and attacked them, furious after years of abuse.
-The wooden men fled into the forest.
+Their own domestic utensils, the pots, the griddles, the grinding stones, rose up and attacked them, furious after years of mistreatment.
+The wooden men fled to the forest.
 Those, says the Popol Vuh, are the monkeys that exist today.

-The fourth attempt was white maize and yellow maize, and that time it worked.
-The gods took maize dough, ground it, mixed it with water, and from that came the first true humans.
+The fourth attempt was white corn and yellow corn, and that time it worked.
+The gods took corn dough, ground it, mixed it with water, and from that came the first true men.
 With memory, with gratitude, with the ability to say the names of their creators.

-The peccary appears in this context as one of the animals from the first failure, an inhabitant of Xibalbá, the Maya underworld, witness to all the failed creation attempts.
-While the Greeks saw in Leo an invincible Lion that immortalized the feat of their greatest hero, and the Egyptians saw the most destructive and most loving goddess at once, the Maya saw an underworld animal that silently reminded them that before us there were three failures.
+The peccary appears in this context as one of the animals of the first failure, inhabitant of Xibalba, the Maya underworld, witness of all the failed creation attempts.
+While the Greeks saw in Leo an invincible Lion that immortalized the feat of their greatest hero, and the Egyptians saw the most destructive and most loving goddess at the same time, the Maya saw an underworld animal that silently remembered that before us there were three failures.
 That we are not the original plan.
 That we are the solution that finally worked.

 A dead Lion, a drunk goddess, an underworld peccary.
 Same stars.